0xSero/partisia-docs/docs/pbc-fundamentals/mpc-token-model-and-account-elements.md

 The on-chain account information is defined in the source code for the blockchain <https://gitlab.com/partisiablockchain/governance/account-plugin>

-Below is an example of the the on-chain account information for a given account taken from <https://testnet.partisiablockchain.com/info/account/00c46f56cd02c35543cf41c23cb24909b29539ead4>
+Below is an example of the on-chain account information for a given account taken from <https://testnet.partisiablockchain.com/info/account/00c46f56cd02c35543cf41c23cb24909b29539ead4>

 ```json
 {